This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

 First time I was ever able to cook the steak perfectly without stressing.

-Reverse Sear Steak Ingredients
+Reverse Sear Ribeye Ingredients

 - Steak: Though you can reverse sear any cut of steak, this recipe is written for a 1½ to 2-inch thick ribeye steak.